lexibank/tlopo/out/vol1/chapter6.md

 ## 2.5.
 Trivet

-We would expect to be able to reconstruct a term for a trivet, an arrangement of three stones on which the cooking pot is placed, but no clear reflex of PMP &ast;dalikan, 'trivet' ([Blust 1986](../references.md#source-Blust1986)) has been found, in spite of the presence of terms for trivet in north-west Melanesia and Fiji.
+We would expect to be able to reconstruct a term for a trivet, an arrangement of three stones on which the cooking pot is placed, but no clear reflex of PMP _&ast;dalikan_, 'trivet' ([Blust 1986](../references.md#source-Blust1986)) has been found, in spite of the presence of terms for trivet in north-west Melanesia and Fiji.
 For example:

 ```
 Adm: Mussau              atu ko-tolu        'trivet' (lit. 'three stones')